monash-emu/monash-emu.github.io/README.md

 # Monash-EMU
-A collection of resources for the software packages produced by the Monash Epidemiological Modelling Unit.
+A collection of resources for the software packages produced by the [Monash Epidemiological Modelling Unit](https://www.monash.edu/medicine/sphpm/units/epidemiological-modelling).

+## Software Packages

 ### Summer